Canon G1 X vs XC10

 It is notable that the XC10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not provide wifi capability.

-Both the G1X and the XC10 have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the XC10 have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the XC10 was followed by the Canon XC15.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Canon XC10 Manual.
+Further information on the features and operation of the G1X and XC10 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Canon XC10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X or the Canon XC10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.